0xScratch/LFGHO-GHOShare/README.md

 # GhoShare
 An iOS app for easy expense splitting and settlement using credit delegation, cross-network transactions and token swapping.
-Secured by biometric authentication and EIP 4337 smart contracts.
+Secured by biometric authentication and EIP 4337 smart accounts.

 # Main Features:
 - Secure and easy onboarding using Account Abstraction and EIP 4337 Smart Accounts